GA-CyberWorkforceAcademy/GTA-Labs/snort.md

 **AS THE ATTACKER- HANK**
 - On the remote ws, open a firefox browser and ensure you are connected to http://www.example.com.

-- An attacker (at the remote ws) has learned about an unpublished webpage that exists on the website.
-In particular, they have learned that there is a confidential business plan at http://www.example.com/plan.html.
+- Hank has learned about an unpublished webpage that exists on the website.
+In particular, he has learned that there is a confidential business plan at http://www.example.com/plan.html.
 MAKE SURE YOU ARE USING HTTP, not HTTPS.
 View the plan.

 **AS THE DEFENDER- TOM**
 - Now lets switch seats back into the defenders' role.
-Add a rule to your local.rules file on snort that will generate an alert whenever the text ”CONFIDENTIAL” is sent out to the internet.
-Reference the snort manual https://www.snort.org/ downloads/snortplus/snort_manual.pdf or existing rules to understand how to qualify alerts based on content.
+Working as Tom, on the snort container, add a rule to your local.rules file on snort that will generate an alert whenever the text ”CONFIDENTIAL” is sent out to the internet.

+- Reference the snort manual https://www.snort.org/ section 3.5 (starting at pg 190) to understand how to qualify alerts based on the content of packets.
 Be sure to include the word ”CONFIDENTIAL” in the alert message, and give the rule its own unique sid.

 - After adding the rule, restart snort.

 **TEST YOUR RULE AS THE ATTACKER- HANK**

-- On the firefox browser at the remote ws, clear your history (Menu / Preferences Security & Privacy), and then refresh the plan.html page.
-You should see an alert at the snort console.
+- On the firefox browser at the remote ws, clear your history (Menu / Preferences / Security & Privacy).
+- Re-open the plan.html page.
+You should see an alert at the snort console indicating that your rule was successful.

 Effects of encryption
 =====

 Back at the Firefox browser, again clear the browser history.
 Now alter the URL to make use of the web server SSL function.
 Change the url to https://www.example.com/plan.html.
 Do you see a new snort alert?
 Why?

 One solution to this problem is to use a reverse proxy in front of the web server.
 This reverse proxy would handle the incoming web traffic and manage the SSL connections.
 The web server would then receive only clear-text HTTP traffic, and outgoing traffic from the web server could then be mirrored to the IDS.
-We will not pursue that solution in this lab.
+We will not pursue that solution in this lab for the sake of resources and time.

 Watching internal traffic
 =====